Entry and privacy fact sheet

 Except for the following situations, the entry rules are the same for moveable dwelling tenancies:

-- a lessor/agent for a moveable dwelling tenancy in a moveable dwelling park may include a term in a tenancy agreement stating when and how they may enter the site only to carry out maintenance (e.g. to mow the lawn).
+• The owner/manager for a moveable dwelling tenancy in a moveable dwelling park may include a term in a tenancy agreement stating when and how they may enter the site only to carry out maintenance (e.g. to mow the lawn).
 When this occurs as per the agreement, an Entry notice is not needed.

-- a lessor/agent for a short tenancy (moveable dwelling) may enter to inspect the premises giving 24 hours notice via an Entry notice.
+• The owner/manager for a short tenancy (moveable dwelling) may enter to inspect the premises giving 24 hours notice via an Entry notice.

 How can the tenant dispute an entry?

 Either party can request tenancy dispute resolution online via RTA Web Services, or by submitting a completed paper Dispute resolution request (Form 16) to the RTA.
-Conciliators at the RTA are impartial and do not advocate for either person.
+Conciliators at the RTA are impartial and do not advocate for either party.
 They guide the conciliation process but cannot make a decision on the outcome of the dispute.

 Important: Help is available for customers who are unable to use RTA Web Services or post.
 Please call us on 1300 366 311 if you require urgent help to submit a Dispute resolution request form.
 Your options will be discussed on a case by case basis.